 A F F I L I A T E S & P A R T N E R S

 AbolitionNC actively participates in the prevention of human trafficking and the restoration of survivors through community education, resources, collaboration, and prayer.
-Natasha serves on the Board of Directors and primarily supports the work of AbolitionNC by organizing and championing education and awareness opportunities, networking and community mobilizing.
+Natasha was one of the original board members of AbolitionNC, and she primarily supports the work of AbolitionNC by organizing and championing education and awareness opportunities, networking and community mobilizing, and global education.

 Natasha has served as a general contributor to Christianity Today’s leadership magazines and blogs since 2013.
-Her writing has been featured in Leadership Journal, Gifted for Leadership, Her.meneutics, Today’s Christian Woman, SmallGroups.com, and BuildingChurchLeaders.com.
+Her writing has been featured in several of the leadership channels, CT Women, SmallGroups.com, and BuildingChurchLeaders.com.

 Natasha is a Covenanter at Grace Community Church in Greensboro, NC.
 The focus of Grace is to make disciples who live out the gospel crossing racial and economic lines